 Day 2 Greymouth – Karamea

 Today we head north on the famed and wonderfully scenic ‘coast road’, all the way to Karamea.
 Our first stop is at Punakaiki.
 Take some time to explore the arty shops, get a coffee, and view the Pancake Rocks.
-Our first cycle ride follows a river valley lined with a limestone cliff, through lush tropical native bush [12km].
-Back in the support vehicle we continue north, past Westport, to Denniston, We ascend ‘the hill’ to the historic town of Denniston, perched precariously on a coal seam plateau 600m above sea level.
+There is an opportunity here to do a short walk along a river valley lined with a limestone cliff through lush tropical native bush.
+Back in the support vehicle we continue north, past Westport, to Denniston.
+We ascend ‘the hill’ to the historic town of Denniston, perched precariously on a coal seam plateau 600m above sea level.
 Enjoy the magnificent views of the coast below over a picnic lunch.
-Take the time to explore the settlement before we set off on our second bike ride of the day.
+Take the time to explore the settlement before we set off on our bike ride.
 Those looking for an exhilarating challenge are welcome to descend the hill back to the coast in the saddle.
 Our cycle ride this afternoon follows the quiet west coast road north, which hugs the coastline and passes through a number of interesting settlements, ending at a local pub [36km].
 After the ride we continue over the Karamea Bluff’s to the township of Karamea and our accommodation at The Last Resort in the remote and subtropical north.

 Day 3 Karamea – Cape Foulwind